cbalan/k101/doc/1_intro.md

 ## YAML
 Kubernetes uses [YAML](https://yaml.org/) files to define resources.
 Yaml is a serialization language that is intended to be human readable.
 YAML uses 2 space indentation.
-Let quickly compare yaml and json:
+YAML is a superset of JSON Let quickly compare YAML and JSON:

 ```yaml
 ---